susom/tide/README.md

    4. [Sample Input](#Sample-Input-GCP)
    5. [TiDE Output - GCP](#Output-GCP)

-# Sample-Input-Local
+   ### Sample-Input-Local

    Input Arguments:
    1. inputResource (mandatory) eg. inputResource=/workspaces/sample_notes
    When used with
       1. "inputType=text", this argument specifies location of the folder with notes to be deid in text format.
 All files in this folder will be processed.
-      2. "inputType="local", this argument specifies the file with notes to be deid in jsonl format.
+      2. "inputType="local", this argument specifies the file with notes to be deid in newline delimited JSON files (jsonl) format.

-# Sample-Input-GCP
+   ### Sample-Input-GCP

    Input Arguments:
    1. inputResource (mandatory) eg. inputResource=gs://<INPUT_BUCKET_NAME>/sample_notes_jsonl/notes.json
-   This argument specifies the file with notes to be deid in jsonl format.
+   This argument specifies the file with notes to be deid in newline delimited JSON files (jsonl) format.

-# Output-Local
+   ### Output-Local

    On execution of previous command, application will start processing the input notes and display messages like below
    ```